Beanstack

 Help your little one get ready to read by reading 1,000 books before entering kindergarten.
 Reading aloud with children builds vocabulary, empathy and language skills all while bonding with your child - it's a win-win!
 Register and log at https://griver.beanstack.org/ or on the free Beanstack Tracker app.
 Check with your local library to see how they award small prizes along the way.

-Join our yearlong challenge for readers age 12 and up.
-This year you'll learn about various genres - from Romance to Science Fiction to Mystery - as you challenge yourself to read something new.
+Read along with us and challenge yourself to try something new each month in this yearlong challenge for readers age 12 and up.
 When you complete three monthly activities, you earn the online badge for that month.
 For an added challenge, log the books you read all year long.
-Can you read 60 books this year?
-How about 100?
-Happy reading and exploring!
+Happy reading in 2025!

 Register and log at https://griver.beanstack.org/ or on the free Beanstack Tracker app.